lehmanwics/lehmanwics.github.io/_posts/2016-12-28-Code-Challenge-Day-3.md

 The last two days I didn't get any coding done besides looking through my Java textboook because I was sick.
 Back to schedule today, day 3!

 I figured out what was wrong with my setup in Codenvy last time.
-I had created a file object and passed my hello.txt file to it but when I checked it with the ```File.exists()``` method, I kept getting ```false``` which means it did not exist or could not be found.
+I had created a file object and passed my hello.txt file to it but when I checked it with the ```File.exists()``` method, I kept getting ```false``` which meant the file did not exist or could not be found.

 I had moved the file from my src folder to the root of the project folder and it didn't work so I ended up re-creating the file in the root of my project folder as hello2.txt and success, it worked!

 Here's my code again from before:

 ```
 import java.io.*;